commercialhaskell/stack/doc/stack_root.md

 ### `pantry\hackage` directory

-This contains the package index.
+This contains a local cache of the package index.
 If the contents of the directory are deleted, and Stack needs to consult the package index, Stack will seek to download the latest package index.

+!!! info

+    Stack depends on package `pantry` which, in turn, depends on package `hackage-security`.
+The latter handles the local cache of the package index.
+    The type `CacheLayout` represents the location of the files that are cached.
+    `pantry` uses `cabalCacheLayout :: CacheLayout`, the layout that Cabal (the tool) uses.
+That is what specifies the names of the files used to cache the package index, including `00-index.tar` and `00-index.tar.gz`.

 ### `pantry` directory